What is Order Fulfillment? Define Your Process & Strategy in 2023

 Step 4: Shipping

-One big benefit of outsourcing fulfillment is that major carriers pick up orders directly from the 3PL’s fulfillment centers to ship.
+One big benefit of outsourcing fulfillment is that major carriers pick up orders directly from the 3PL’s fulfillment centers to ship, saving you a trip to the post office (or the hassle of arranging carrier pickups yourself).

 Once the order ships, you receive order tracking information.
-Depending on the 3PL’s technology, you can either automatically or manually share this info with customers.
+Depending on your 3PL’s technology, you can either automatically or manually share this info with customers.

 There’s no such thing as a one-size-fits-all order fulfillment strategy.
 Here are some important factors to keep in mind when scaling fulfillment for your online store.